 Minnesota industrial giant 3M, one of the world's largest manufacturing companies, was recently sued and settled a case with the government that alleged that the company had been selling defective earplugs to the military and others for over 10 years.

-Don't drive by this fact.
+Don't drive past this fact.
 This is a big deal and it is a part of the fuel that is driving this litigation.
 3M paid $9.1 million to resolve claims made by the federal government that it knowingly sold the dual-ended Combat Arms Earplugs, Version 2 (CAEv2) to the United States military without disclosing defects that hampered the effectiveness of the hearing protection device.

 So it is not just a claim that they made a mistake.
 It is that they knew they had a problem with these earplugs.
 And 3M still let our soldiers who were risking their lives for us use the earplugs while knowing the earplug were not working as they should.

 From 2002-2015 the Combat Arms Earplugs were standard issue safety equipment to military service men and women.
 Over that time period literally thousands, maybe hundreds of thousands of military personnel used the Combat Arms Earplugs on a daily basis.
 They used them on the assumption that the foam earplugs were protecting their ears from the damaging effects of high-level noise exposure.

 A recent federal whistleblower lawsuit finally forced 3M to admit that its earplugs often did not protect users from noise exposure due to a design defect which the company knew about all along.
 Once inserted the Combat Arms Earplugs were supposed to seal off the outer ear canal and block out high level noises.

 Many veterans or current service members who relied on the defective earplugs for protection are now suffering from tinnitus - a chronic ringing in the ears which impairs hearing.
 Their tinnitus is a direct result of the undisclosed design defect in the Combat Arms Earplugs.
 In some cases, the tinnitus is so severe that the individual's hearing is almost fully impaired.Earplug Lawsuits Against 3M